 In memory of Edelstein's equally unwavering commitment to WJA and the careers of women, only women who are current WJA members are eligible to apply.
 The recipient can pursue either design or business courses, providing they are focused on improving her artistry and/or her designer jewelry business.

 The Cindy Edelstein Jewelry Design Scholarship will be given annually in the amount of $5,000.
-If you have questions about this scholarship, contact Bernadette Mack at email@example.com.
+If you have questions about this scholarship, contact Rachel Jurisz at firstname.lastname@example.org.

 Initial funding for the scholarship comes from Cindy's own Future of Design Jewelry Education Fund; as well as from contributions by the WJA New York Metro chapter; the American Gem Trade Association; and the Contemporary Jewelry Design Group.
 Contributions are welcome to continue Cindy Edelstein's legacy of education and support, contact Fran Pennella at email@example.com for information.